Notes on the octonions: Donaldson--Thomas theory

-\begin{remark} \rm Let $(Y,\phi)$ be an almost $\rG_2$-manifold equipped with the metric of Remark~\ref{rmk:G2}.
+\begin{remark} Let $(Y,\phi)$ be an almost $\Gtwo$--manifold equipped with the metric of \autoref{rmk:G2}.
 Then $\phi$ is harmonic if and only if $\phi$ is parallel with respect to the Levi--Civita connection and hence is preserved by parallel transport.
-It follows that the holonomy of a $\rG_2$-manifold is contained in the group $\rG_2$.
-It also follows that the splitting of Theorem~\ref{thm:form7} is preserved by the Hodge Laplace operator and hence passes on to the DeRham cohomology.
-Exactly the same holds for an almost $\Spin(7)$-manifold $(X,\Phi)$ equipped with the metric of Remark~\ref{rmk:Spin7}.
-The $4$-form $\Phi$ is closed (and hence harmonic) if and only if it is parallel with respect to the Levi--Civita connection.
-Thus the holonomy of a $\Spin(7)$ manifold is contained in $\Spin(7)$ and the splitting of its spaces of differential forms in Theorem~\ref{thm:form8} descends to the DeRham cohomology. \end{remark}
+It follows that the holonomy of a $\Gtwo$--manifold is contained in the group $\Gtwo$ \cite{Fernandez1982}.
+It also follows that the splitting of \autoref{thm:form7} is preserved by the Hodge Laplace operator and hence passes on to the de Rham cohomology.
+Exactly the same holds for an almost $\Spin(7)$--manifold $(X,\Phi)$ equipped with the metric of \autoref{rmk:Spin7}.
+The $4$--form $\Phi$ is closed (and hence harmonic) if and only if it is parallel with respect to the Levi--Civita connection \cite{Bryant1987}.
+Thus the holonomy of a $\Spin(7)$ manifold is contained in $\Spin(7)$ and the splitting of its spaces of differential forms in \autoref{thm:form8} descends to the de Rham cohomology. \end{remark}

+\begin{remark}[Construction methods] Examples of manifolds with torsion-free $\Gtwo$-- or $\Spin(7)$--structures are much harder to construct.
+There are however a number of construction techniques (all based on gluing methods): Joyce's generalized Kummer construction for $\Gtwo$-- and $\Spin(7)$--manifolds \cites{Joyce1996,Joyce1996a,Joyce1996b,Joyce2000} based on resolving orbifolds of the form $T^7\!/\Gamma$ and $T^8\!/\Gamma$; a method of Joyce's for constructing $\Spin(7)$--manifolds from real singular Calabi--Yau $4$--folds \cite{Joyce1999}; and the twisted connected sum construction invented by Donaldson, pioneered by Kovalev~\cite{Kovalev2003}, and extended and improved by Kovalev--Lee \cite{Kovalev2011} and Corti--Haskins--Nordstr{\"o}m--Pacini \cites{Corti2012,Corti2012a}. \end{remark}